Serenade of the Seas in Alaska

 For a more casual meal, head to Ashmo’s food truck for fish and chips, salmon mac and cheese, and black cod over rice.

 Looking for a drink?
 Check out Ernie’s Old Time Saloon for a variety of beers on tap or a cocktail.
-On days with particularly cold weather, spend some time in one of Sitka’s coffee shops to warm up with a coffee and pastry.
+On days with particularly cold weather, spend some time in one of Sitka’s coffee shops to warm up with coffee and a pastry.

 Local’s guide of what to do in Sitka, Alaska